White Sox vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 - In their last 10 games with an over/under, the White Sox and their opponents have combined to eclipse the total seven times.

-- The White Sox's previous 10 games have not had a runline posted by bookmakers.
-In four straight games, Chicago and its opponent have finished above the over/under, with the average total established by sportsbooks being 11 runs.
+- The White Sox's previous 10 games have not had a spread set by bookmakers.
+Chicago and its opponent have topped the over/under in five games in a row, with the average total set by sportsbooks being 10.5.

 White Sox Betting Records & Stats